 Your company can take a few different courses of action to make sure you’re staying compliant with these laws.
 You can start by being mindful of the language you use in job listings, making sure not to mention any traits that aren’t inherent requirements for the position.
 You’ll also want to avoid asking any direct questions about these protected characteristics in meetings, interviews, and casual conversations with prospective employees.

-How to Hire Republic of the Congo Employees
+How to Hire Employees in the Republic of the Congo

 Do you know how to hire Republic of the Congo employees?
 Most companies must start by creating an oral or written employment contract, and we recommend a strong written contract.
 Every contract should be in French, with compensation and salary amounts in Congolese Francs.
 It’s important to include key employment terms in this contract, such as compensation, benefits, working hours, termination requirements, entitlement terms, and related information.